Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 It includes artist studios, a radio station, galleries, offices and performance spaces.

-and other bits of clothing.
-I'm sure many people don't even know who the artist is,
+of clothing.
+I'm sure many people don't even know who the artist is, but he's still

-for free.
-Yeah that's really cool.
-It's great he wanted his art to be accessible to everyone and
+and look at for free.
+Yeah, that's really cool.
+It's great.
+He wanted his art to be accessible

-thought it was I just I thought it was a brand or something.
+But yeah, I really, I thought it was, I just, I thought it was a brand or something.

 Pretty embarrassing.